 - Ensuring all adults are provided minimum standards of conduct for interaction with minors; - Instructing each child in ways to keep themselves safe; - Training adult employees and volunteers (parish, school, or other institutions) on how to recognize abuse, how to report it to civil authority and to the Church, and how to prevent it; - Evaluating the background of adult employees or volunteers who have "on-going, unsupervised contact with minors" on behalf of the Church prior to their being granted that contact.
-We use two forms of background evaluation, finger printing via Live Scan, and demographic data-based background checking, depending on the level and nature of contact with minors
+We use finger printing via Live Scan.